Choose Your Own Adventure in Special Libraries

 Former SLASC president and iSchool alumna Basia Delawska-Elliott shared her experience in a medical library.
 She began her presentation with statistics from a study that showed how medical library services had a positive effect on patient care.
 Through the help of medical librarians, patients avoided adverse effects including additional tests, misdiagnosis, medication errors, adverse drug reactions, patient misunderstanding of the disease and patient mortality.
 Delawska-Elliott described her job responsibilities, which include being in charge of information literacy training for interns, nurses and hospital employees and teaching them how to find the best information and educating staff about evidence based practice.
 She cited Info 285 Research Methods as a great class for learning how to develop many of the skills she uses in her job.
 “Working in a special library can be a lot like running a small business said Delawska-Elliott, “You really have to be a Jack or Jill of all trades.”

-SJSU School of Information alumnus Brian Elliot works in a medical library with a focus on technical services and resources.
-Elliot works primarily in what is called the Table of Contents service.
+SJSU School of Information alumnus Brian Elliott works in a medical library with a focus on technical services and resources.
+Elliott works primarily in what is called the Table of Contents service.
 This service provides electronic journal publications to physicians and other hospital employees based on their specific requests.
-When the journal publishes, quarterly or semi-annually, Elliot makes sure that the employees are on these journals’ email distribution lists.
+When the journal publishes, quarterly or semi-annually, Elliott makes sure that the employees are on these journals’ email distribution lists.
 Through word-of-mouth marketing he was able to increase the patron usage and distribution.
 He is a crucial link to keeping his hospital’s medical professionals up-to-date with current research.

 Career Spotlight: Corporate Librarianship